boboldehampsink/import/README.md

 =================
 ###0.8.0###
  - Added the ability to import Users
+ - Changed the "registerImportFinish" hook to "onImportFinish" event

 ###0.7.3###
  - Fixed a bug that led to not importing data and not failing import